AdobeDocs/mobile-services.it-IT/help/blackberry/methods.md

 Classi e metodi forniti dalla libreria BlackBerry.

-L'SDK supporta attualmente Adobe Analytics e i metodi si trovano in classi separate in base alla soluzione.
+The SDK currently has support for Adobe Analytics, and methods are in separate classes based on the solution.

 ## SDK settings {#section_C1EB977043C04D2B93E5A63DB72828B6}